ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 Console.WriteLine(bitcoinPrivateKey); // KzzHhrkr39a7upeqHzYNNeJuaf1SVDBpxdFDuMvFKbFhcBytDF1R
 ```

-So, we have just seen how the third party can generate encrypted keys on your behalf, without knowing your password and private key.
+So, we have just seen how the third party can generate encrypted keys on your behalf, without them knowing your password and private key.
+In other words, you've delegated a Key and Address generation to an untrusted peer, the third party.

 ![](../assets/ThirdPartyKeyGeneration.png)